‘Dear Santa’: You can now adopt a child’s letter to St. Nick through USPS - NewsBreak

 The program began accepting letters on Nov.
 1, but families in need can still send their letters to Santa.

 Letters must be placed in an envelope with a First-Class Mail stamp.
-Senders must also include their full return address — apartment number, directional information and ZIP Code — and send it to Santa’s official workshop address: Santa Claus, 123 Elf Road, North Pole, 88888.The Santa experience this year is a mix of laps, distancing
+Senders must also include their full return address — apartment number, directional information, and ZIP Code — and send it to Santa’s official workshop address: Santa Claus, 123 Elf Road, North Pole, 88888.Photos: Seeing Santa this year is a mix of laps and distancing

 Letters must be postmarked by Dec.
 10 and will be uploaded to the website through Dec.
 15. The last day to adopt letters is Dec.
 22.